lupyuen/lupyuen.github.io/src/fb.md

 // Omitted: Refresh the display with ioctl(FBIO_UPDATE)
 ```

-Everything is hunky dory for blocks of pixels!
+Everything is hunky dory for chunks of pixels!
 Let's set individual pixels by row and column...

 ![Render Circle](https://lupyuen.github.io/images/fb-demo4.jpg)